-- 2.1 That the Cabinet recommend that the Council approve the following recommendations for the financial year 2015/16:- - (i) that the Council Tax discount for second homes remains at 0% - (ii) the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long Term Empty Property Premium is not introduced - (iv) that no new "local" discounts be introduced at this stage - (v) that the Head of the Shared Service Centre determines any individual local discount applications from vulnerable Council Taxpayers received during the course of the 2015/16 financial year under section 13A(1)(c) of the Local Government Finance Act 1992. - 2.2 That the Cabinet recommend that the Council approve the same Council Tax Reduction Scheme for 2015/16 as operated in 2013/14 and 2014/15, which is based on the Default Scheme Regulations, but that War Disabled Pensions, War Widow Pensions and Armed Forces Compensation scheme payments are disregarded in full when calculating a claimant's income. - 2.3 That Full Council be recommended to resolve that the Council Tax Base for 2015/16 for the Whole City is 121,890.83 equivalent Band D properties, for Montpelier Square alone 94.16 equivalent Band D properties and for Queens Park 3156.38 equivalent Band D properties. - 2.4 That the Council be recommended to resolve that the figures set out in paragraph 2.3 above for the Council Tax Base for 2015/16 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992 when setting the 2015/16 Council Tax.
+- 2.1 That the Cabinet recommend that the Council approve the following recommendations for the financial year 2016/17:- - (i) that the Council Tax discount for second homes remains at 0% - (ii) the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long Term Empty Property Premium is not introduced - (iv) that no new categories of "local" discounts be introduced at this stage - (v) that the decision to determine any individual local discount applications from vulnerable Council Taxpayers received during the course of the 2016/17 financial year under section 13A(1)(c) of the Local Government Finance Act 1992 be delegated to the Head of Revenues & Benefits. - 2.2 That the Cabinet recommend that the Council approve the same Council Tax Reduction Scheme for 2016/17 which has operated successfully since 2013/14.
+The scheme is based on the Default Scheme Regulations but with War Disabled Pensions, War Widow, Pensions and Armed Forces Compensation scheme payments disregarded in full when calculating a claimant's income. - 2.3 That the Council be recommended to resolve that the Council Tax Base for 2016/17 for the Whole City is 125181.13 equivalent Band D properties, for Montpelier Square alone 95.04 equivalent Band D properties and for Queens Park 3269.17 equivalent Band D properties. - 2.4 That the Council be recommended to resolve that the figures set out in paragraph 2.3 above for the Council Tax Base for 2016/17 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992.